Gulaga / Mount Dromedary: Geology

-When Gulaga / Mount Dromedary was once an active volcano, part of a complex covering about 40 km2, with the first of several eruptions occurring about 94 million years ago during the Mid Cretaceous.
+Gulaga / Mount Dromedary is an extinct volcano, part of a complex covering about 40 km2, with the first of several eruptions occurring about 94 million years ago during the Mid Cretaceous.
 Its eruptions formed both Najanuka / Little Dromedary to the east and Baranguba/ Montague Island.
 Back then it would have been nearly 2,000 m higher than its current 797 m above sea level, with foothills stretching to Tuross Head.
 What remains today is the inner core of the original volcano.
 It has been dormant since end of the Cretaceous (65 million years ago).

 Gulaga is thus an igneous rock complex, known as Mount Dromedary Igneous Complex.
 It comprises a group of igneous and extrusive rocks of the Shoshonite association.
 There are also Ordovician sediments to the east and west of the villages of Central Tilba and Tilba Tilba.
 The mountain is composed of banatite ("a rock of intermediate composition between quartz diorite and quartz monzonite".
 There is an outer layer of monzonite around the banatite core main core of Gulaga, probably emplaced by the vertical movement of magma which created intrusion into the surrounding Ordovician sediments.
 There are dykes within the complex, mainly composed of dolerite or quartz feldspar.

 At its highest point, Gulaga measures 806 m above sea level.